J&J Medical Connect

 VISIBLE

-McMichael et al (2023 and 2024)1,2 and Alexis et al (2024)3,4 presented data through week 16 and 48 from VISIBLE, a phase 3b, large-scale, prospective, double-blind, randomized clinical trial evaluating the efficacy and safety of TREMFYA compared with placebo in patients with moderate-to-severe plaque PsO who self-identify as non-White.
+Alexis et al (2025)1 and McMichael et al (2025)2 presented data from VISIBLE, a phase 3b, large-scale, prospective, double-blind, randomized clinical trial evaluating the efficacy and safety of TREMFYA compared with placebo (PBO) in patients with moderate to severe plaque PsO who self-identify as non-White.

 Study Design/Methods

-• Cohort B: scalp surface area (SSA) ≥30%, Psoriasis Scalp Severity Index (PSSI) ≥12, scalp-specific Investigator’s Global Assessment (ss-IGA) ≥3, and at least one plaque outside of the scalp at screening and at baseline.
+• Cohort B: Scalp Surface Area (SSA) ≥30%, Psoriasis Scalp Severity Index (PSSI) ≥12, scalp-specific Investigator’s Global Assessment (ss-IGA) ≥3, at least 1 plaque outside of the scalp at screening and at baseline, and candidate for phototherapy or systemic treatment for PsO.

-• Select exclusion criteria: non-plaque form of PsO (eg, erythrodermic, guttate, or pustular); receipt of ustekinumab, ixekizumab, secukinumab, or brodalumab within 12 weeks of first dose of study drug; history or current signs or symptoms of severe, progressive, or uncontrolled renal, cardiac, vascular, pulmonary, gastrointestinal, endocrine, neurologic, hematologic, rheumatologic, psychiatric, or metabolic disturbances; history or current serious infection (eg, sepsis, pneumonia, pyelonephritis), or had been hospitalized or received intravenous antibiotics for an infection during the 2 months before screening.5
+• Select exclusion criteria: nonplaque form of PsO (eg, erythrodermic, guttate, or pustular); receipt of ustekinumab, ixekizumab, secukinumab, or brodalumab within 12 weeks of the first dose of the study drug; history or current signs or symptoms of severe, progressive, or uncontrolled renal, cardiac, vascular, pulmonary, gastrointestinal, endocrine, neurologic, hematologic, rheumatologic, psychiatric, or metabolic disturbances; history or current serious infection (eg, sepsis, pneumonia, pyelonephritis), or had been hospitalized or received intravenous antibiotics for an infection during 2 months before screening.1,11

 • The study design is shown in Figure: VISIBLE Study Design.

-Abbreviations: BSA, body surface area; FST, Fitzpatrick skin type; IGA, Investigator’s Global Assessment; PASI, Psoriasis Area and Severity Index; PASI 90, ≥90% improvement in Psoriasis Area and Severity Index score from baseline; PsO, psoriasis; PSSI, Psoriasis Scalp Severity Index; q8w, every 8 weeks; R, randomization; SSA, scalp surface area; ss-IGA, scalp-specific Investigator’s Global Assessment.
+Abbreviations: BSA, body surface area; FST, Fitzpatrick skin type; IGA, Investigator’s Global Assessment; PASI, Psoriasis Area and Severity Index; PsO, psoriasis; PSSI, Psoriasis Scalp Severity Index; q8w, every 8 weeks; R, randomization; SC, subcutaneous; SSA, scalp surface area; ss-IGA, scalp-specific Investigator’s Global Assessment.

 aSkin PsO is defined as BSA involvement of ≥10%, PASI ≥12, IGA ≥3 at screening and baseline; FSTs I-III, N <50%; FSTs IV-VI, N ≥50%.